LauraKentera/MySQL_Connection_Project/README.md

 ## **📊 Database Metadata Retrieval**

-This project **supports retrieving metadata** from the database and tables.
+This project **supports retrieving metadata** from the database and its tables.
 These methods allow you to **view important details** about the database structure, tables, and query results.

 ### **📋 Available Metadata Methods**